-2.3.5 Assessing clinical importance
+2.3.6 Assessing clinical importance

 The committee assessed the evidence by outcome in order to determine if there was, or potentially was, a clinically important benefit, a clinically important harm or no clinically important difference between interventions.
-To facilitate this, binary outcomes were converted into absolute risk differences (ARDs) using GRADEpro software: the median control group risk across studies was used to calculate the ARD and its 95% CI from the pooled risk ratio.
+To facilitate this, binary outcomes were converted into absolute risk differences (ARDs) using GRADEpro1 software: the median control group risk across studies was used to calculate the ARD and its 95% CI from the pooled risk ratio.

 The assessment of clinical benefit, harm, or no benefit or harm was based on the point estimate of absolute effect for intervention studies, which was standardised across the reviews.
 The committee considered for most of the outcomes in the intervention reviews that if at least 100 more participants per 1000 (10%) achieved the outcome of interest in the intervention group compared to the comparison group for a positive outcome then this intervention was considered beneficial.
 The same point estimate but in the opposite direction applied for a negative outcome.
-For the critical outcomes of mortality and cancer diagnoses a reduction of 10 per 1000 represented a clinical benefit.
-For agranulocytosis 30 events or more per 1000 (5%) represented clinical harm.
+For the critical outcome of mortality the committee considered any reduction represented a clinical benefit.
+For adverse events 50 events or more per 1000 (5%) represented clinical harm.
 For continuous outcomes if the mean difference was greater than the minimally important difference (MID) then this represented a clinical benefit or harm.